Holmdel NJ Prescription Drug Distribution Defense Attorneys

 Contact Monmouth County NJ Prescription Drug Distribution Lawyers

 A conviction for distributing prescription drugs can strike at any period of your life, but the repercussions can extend far beyond a prison sentence, with the potential to hinder you personally, professionally, and financially for years to come.
 You are, however, entitled to the most vigorous defense afforded under the law.
-At Chamlin, Rosen, Uliano & Witherington, we pride ourselves on an exceptional level of legal representation that only 50-plus years of experienced can provide.
+At Chamlin, Uliano & Walsh, we pride ourselves on an exceptional level of legal representation that only 50-plus years of experience can provide.
 Call to learn more about how we will work toward protecting your future.
 Our West Long Branch office can be reached at 732-440-3950.